conversejs/converse.js/docs/source/translations.rst

 Translations
 ============

-Converse.js supports localization of its user interface and date formats.
+Converse supports localization of its user interface and date formats.
 As of writing, 17 languages are supported.

-The translations of converse.js can be found in the `locale
+The translations of Converse can be found in the `locale
 <https://github.com/jcbrand/converse.js/tree/master/locale>`_ directory.

-Translations of Converse.js are very welcome.
+Translations of Converse are very welcome.
 You can add translations either manually by editing the ``.po`` files in the above-mentioned ``locale`` directory, or through the web at `weblate <https://hosted.weblate.org/projects/conversejs/#languages>`_.

-As of version 3.3.0, converse.js no longer automatically bundles translations in its source file and instead fetches only the relevant locale for the current session from a URL as specified by the :ref:`locales-url` setting.
+As of version 3.3.0, Converse no longer automatically bundles translations in its source file and instead fetches only the relevant locale for the current session from a URL as specified by the :ref:`locales-url` setting.